florentpoujol/php8-type-system/php_type_system_in_depth.md

 There is also some more compound type declarations, that match several types at the same time.
 Finally, you can not create custom type declarations, but every interface and class names can also be used as type declaration.

-In PHP, type declarations can only be defined in three places:
+In PHP, type declarations can only be defined in four places:
 - on a property of a class, trait, or interface (only since 7.4)
 - on arguments of a function
 - on the returned value of a function
+- on a class constant (since 8.3)

 Here, "function" refers to regular named functions, both long and short closures (anonymous functions) as well as methods of a class.

-So it is not possible to specify the type of a simple variable, or a constant.
+So it is not possible to specify the type of a simple variable.
 Theses are always inferred from the assigned value.

 Type declarations for properties and arguments are defined with a keyword that must precede the property or argument variable definition.